 Evening flight from the United States to Santiago, Chile.

 Arriving in Santiago this morning, you transfer (in the same airport) to your flight south to Puerto Montt.
-Reaching Puerto Montt in the late morning you take a taxi (30 min.) to the Hotel Cumbres Patagonicas in the quaint Chilean town of Puerto Varas.
-With panoramic views of Lago Llanquilhue and snowcapped Volcano Osorno rising from it's eastern shore, Puerto Varas is one of the most picturesque towns in all of South America.
-The Hotel has sweeping views of the lake and volcano from it's expansive lawns and is a welcome reprieve from the long trip down.
+Reaching Puerto Montt in the late morning/early afternoon you take a 30 min. taxi ride (on your own) to the gorgeous Hotel Cumbres Puerto Varas in the quaint Chilean town of Puerto Varas.
+With panoramic views of Lago Llanquilhue and snowcapped Mount Fuji like Volcano Osorno rising from it's eastern shore, Puerto Varas is one of the most picturesque towns in all of South America.
+The Hotel has sweeping views of the lake and volcano from all it's hotel rooms and gathering areas and is a welcome reprieve from the long trip down.
 There is wonderful shopping in the town for hand-made woolen goods like sweaters and hats.
 That evening we meet our guide, Maria, in the Hotel lobby for a trip orientation and welcome dinner out on the town.

-Important note: For those people who can not commit to taking off the extra day and are only able to leave Friday evening, there is the option of arriving a day later, skipping the Puerto Varas day/hotel and meeting us directly at the Paloma Airport in Puerto Montt at 11:00 AM.
+Important note: For those people who can not commit to taking off the extra day (leaving on Thursday) and are only able to leave Friday evening, there is the option of arriving a day later (Sat.), skipping the Puerto Varas day/hotel and meeting us directly at the Paloma Airport in Puerto Montt at 11:00 AM.
 Saturday morning.
 There are a number of international flight that arrive early enough into Santiago to make this itinerary possible.

-After breakfast at the hotel this morning, Maria escorts us by can to the commuter flight to Chaiten.
-The half hour flight is spectacular as we follow the rugged coastline of Pumilin National Park where deep fiords connect the ocean to wild rivers, framed within a verdant rain forest that climbs to the snow line of the Patagonia Andes.
-Just before landing, we get a bird's eye view of the still smoldering Chaiten Volcanoe which erupted in 2008, burying 90% of the town in cement like ash deposited by diverted, swollen rivers.
-Seeing cars, shops and houses frozen in Pompaiiesque fashion (There were no fatalities).
-After a brief tour of the town, we board the bus.
-The entire three hour drive is gorgeous as the road passes beneath giant snow-capped peaks, hanging glaciers VIEW and past roaring turquoise rivers and deep blue lakes to the Terminador Camp trailhead.
+After breakfast at the hotel this morning, Maria escorts us by van to the commuter flight to Chaiten.
+The 45 minute flight is spectacular as we follow a rugged coastline of lush deep fiords that connect wild rivers, framed within a verdant rain forest, to the snow line of the jagged Patagonia Andes.
+Just before landing, we get a bird's eye view of the still smoldering Chaiten Volcanoe which erupted in 2008, burying much of the town of Chaiten in cement like ash.
+After a brief tour of the town, we board the bus and drive 1 hour past waterfalls, granit walls and hanging glaciers to a trailhead where we do a spectacular 2 hour (R/T) hike to view a glacier meeting a rainforest.* The deep valley is laced by numerous waterfalls and the contrast between the rainforest vegitation and the blue ice is striking.
+Boarding the bus we drive another 2 hours beneath giant snow-capped peaks, hanging glaciers and past roaring turquoise rivers and deep blue lakes to the Terminador Camp trailhead.
 The first of Earth River's four stunning private camps on the Futaleufu, the Terminador Camp, has a mile of private river front and sits on a dramatic tree lined bluff over the raging river.
 A beautiful trail winds through the trees the entire length of the camp offering stunning views of the mile long rapid which churns the water into every imaginable shade of azure, white and turquoise.
-VIEW Hidden in the trees are 14 private, two person, hand-hewn wooden cliff dwellings each with beds and a bird's eye view of the surging flow, which creates dozens of waterfalls as it spills over giant, sculpted white granite boulders.
-Located near the center of the camp is an 18-person wooden hot tub with a cypress deck VIEW The deck is scribed around trees and giant rocks and tucked behind a truck size boulder that acts as both a screen from the river and a natural veranda.
+Hidden in the trees are 14 private, two person, hand-hewn wooden cliff dwellings each with beds and a bird's eye view of the surging flow, which creates dozens of waterfalls as it spills over giant, sculpted white granite boulders.
+Located near the center of the camp is an 18-person wooden hot tub with a cypress deck The deck is scribed around trees and giant rocks and tucked behind a truck size boulder that acts as both a screen from the river and a natural veranda.
 Just below the deck at water level is the stone couch.
-VIEW This smooth, mableized chunk of granite seats up to six people and has an unimpeded view down the entire mile long rapid.
-VIEW
+This smooth, mableized chunk of granite seats up to six people and has an unimpeded view down the entire mile long rapid. *NOTE: The glacier hike is weather and time dependent and may not be done on all expeditions.

 "The Earth River Cave Camp is a natural adult-size playground.
 Like a grown up version of a tree fort, it's the type of never-never land that would make Peter Pan and the Lost Boys jealous." -American Way Magazine (American Airlines) (view here)